reactjs/react.dev/src/content/learn/typescript.md

 </Note>

-This inline syntax is the simplest way to provide types for a functional component, though once you start to have a few fields to describe it can become unwieldy.
+This inline syntax is the simplest way to provide types for a component, though once you start to have a few fields to describe it can become unwieldy.
 Instead, you can use an `interface` or `type` to describe the component's props:

 <Sandpack>